smblott-github/podrecast/README.md

 better instructions in due course.

-If you're brave enough to figure it out on your own and have a go, then please do let me know how you get on -- post an issue.
+If you're brave enough to figure it out on your own and have a go, then please do let me know how you get on -- post an issue:

+- There's a sample configuration file [here](https://github.com/smblott-github/podrecast/blob/master/sample/repodcast.conf).
+- There's a sample post-processing scrip [here](https://github.com/smblott-github/podrecast/blob/master/script/podrecast_mp3gain).

+My own `crontab` reads like:

+    05 2,12,17,20,23 * * * chronic podrecast
+    55 2,12,17,20,23 * * * chronic podrecast_mp3gain

+(`chromic` is part of the [more utils](https://github.com/madx/moreutils) package.
+It simplifies crontabs and is well worth a look.